Primary

 Imagine pulling your belly button toward your spine while pressing your lower back flat into the floor.
 You should eliminate the natural arch.
 Hold this position without holding your breath.

-Want Pelvic Tilt in your program?
+See where Pelvic Tilt fits in your weekly plan

 Lie on back with knees bent, feet flat.